stock1218/KAPPAS/README.md

 - Package archetecture into AWS Cloud Formation

 ## Why?
 I built this framework while interning at a startup that wanted to process PAN information for their existing platform.
 They were using an AWS infrastructure, and they needed to become PCI compliant.
+I then designed this solution that sucessfuly allowed them to quickly spin up a secure system for processing sensitive information.
+This framework was also designed to be highly extensible and maintainable, so that it could provide buisness value further into the future.

-I then designed and implemented this framework
+Throughout this project I learned a lot about compliance, securty engeneering, and technologies including Go, Docker, gRPC, and AWS.

 ## Useful Links
 - Making AWS services PCI compliant: https://cloudacademy.com/blog/how-to-make-your-infrastructure-compliant-with-pci-dss-on-aws/